xma711/notebook/math/interpolation/README.md

 above methods are global; applying one function to all points..
 There are other methods that use piecewise interpolation.
-E.g. for every neighboring 2 points, i fit a line or curve to it.
+E.g. for every neighboring 2 points, we fit a line or curve to it.
 Then the whole model is connected by these small lines or curves.
 For some easy methods, the curve may not be smooth enough because the dy/dx at xi may not equal from one small curve to another.